HL7/bulk-data/spec/export/index.md

 ## Security Considerations

-All exchanges described herein between a client and a server MUST be secured using [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246).
+All exchanges described herein between a client and a server MUST be secured using [Transport Layer Security (TLS) Protocol Version 1.2 or a more recent version of TLS (RFC5246)](https://tools.ietf.org/html/rfc5246).
 Use of mutual TLS is OPTIONAL.

 With each of the requests described herein implementers are encouraged to implement OAuth 2.0 access management in accordance with the [SMART Backend Services: Authorization Guide](../authorization/index.html).
 Implementations MAY include non-RESTful services that use authorization schemes other than OAuth 2.0, such as mutual-TLS or signed URLs.